zodiacon/DllIconHandler/README.md

 regsvr32 /n /i:user DllIconhandler.dll
 ```

 You may need to restart explorer for the DLL to take effect.
-If you open a new explorer window that maight work as well.
+If you open a new explorer window that might work as well.

 You can test it by opening an explorer window and navigating to `c:\Windows\System32` and then contrast that with `c:\windows\SysWow64`.